 How Much Does It Cost to Wrap Car Rims

 Car rim wrapping is a cheap means of personalizing your wheels and avoiding tiny injury damage.
-The cost will either be professional or DIY.
+The cost will be incurred either by professional installation or DIY.

 DIY Rim Wrap Costs